tugrulkara/QuotesApp-FirebaseFirestore/README.md

 ## Installation

+*1. Create a Firebase project*

-*1. Create database in FirestoreDatabase*
+*2. Create database in FirestoreDatabase*

-*2. https://firebase.google.com/docs/android/setup?authuser=0&hl=en --- follow the steps here*
+*3. Register your app with Firebase --> https://firebase.google.com/docs/android/setup?authuser=0&hl=en --- follow the steps here*

 **Move your config file into the module (app-level) root directory of your app. (google-services.json)**